moribellamy/graytabby/README.md

 # Why GrayTabby
 * GrayTabby is _simple_.
 It focuses around one core flow: archival.
 Most users will get all the value they need out of this tab archiver by clicking one button.
 * GrayTabby is _open source_.
 You can read for yourself that it doesn't share your data.
 * GrayTabby is _focused_.
-It only asks for permission to view and modify your tabs, because that is it's purpose in life.
+It only asks for permission to view and modify your tabs, because that is its purpose in life.

 # Demo
 [![GrayTabby demo](https://img.youtube.com/vi/dnXK15W8S0E/0.jpg)](https://www.youtube.com/watch?v=dnXK15W8S0E)